 One of my favorite appetizers is a jalapeno popper.
 What’s not to like?

-Quick to throw together, can be made ahead of time, and everyone will GOBBLE IT UP!
+Quick to throw together, can be made ahead of time, and everyone will gobble it up!
+Try my Jalapeno Popper Cheese Ball, Jalapeno Cheese Dip, and Bacon Wrapped Jalapeno Poppers too!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.